databonsai/databonsai/docs/ExtractTransformer.md

 )
 ```

-Here's the text we want to decompose:
+Here's the text we want to extract questions and answers from:

 ```python
 text = """ Sky-gazers across North America are in for a treat on April 8 when a total solar eclipse will pass over Mexico, the United States and Canada.